Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/repo.md

 ## Check your work

-В результате, в GitHub Secrets и в GitHub Variables должно быть следующее содержимое:
+As result, your GitHub Secrets and GitHub Variables should look something like this:

    <Imager src={require('./images/secrets.png').default} />
    <Imager src={require('./images/values.png').default} />